 Is it easy to build a gaming PC?

-If you know what goes into a gaming PC, building it will be a breeze.
+Building it will be a breeze if you know what goes into a gaming PC.
 There are many YouTube tutorials and other online resources you can follow if you’re unsure where to start.

 Building a gaming PC can be easy if you’re used to working with technology.
 As long as there’s space for everything you’ve bought, it’s usually relatively straightforward.